John Gordon, 11th Earl of Sutherland: Minority

 John Gordon was the son of Alexander Gordon, Master of Sutherland and Lady Janet Stewart.
 His father Alexander was the son of Lady Elizabeth Sutherland, 10th Countess of Sutherland (sister of John Sutherland, 9th Earl of Sutherland) and Adam Gordon, younger son of George Gordon, 2nd Earl of Huntly.
 His mother Janet was the daughter of John Stewart, 2nd Earl of Atholl and Janet Campbell.
 Elizabeth Sutherland and her husband Adam quashed a rival claimant to the earldom of Sutherland in 1518, at the Battle of Alltachuilain.

 Alexander Gordon was made Earl of Sutherland in December 1527, when his mother, the Countess Elizabeth Sutherland, resigned her rights.
 Alexander died in 1530, and Lady Janet Stewart married Hugh Kennedy of Girvanmains, and subsequently, Henry Stewart, 1st Lord Methven.

 John, although still a minor, attended the Parliament of Scotland, in December 1543, which rejected the Treaty of Greenwich.
 Some time after May 1544, John married Lady Elizabeth Campbell, daughter of Colin Campbell, 3rd Earl of Argyll.
 She was the Countess of Moray, being the widow of James Stewart, Earl of Moray, who was the son of King James IV of Scotland by his mistress, Janet Kennedy.

 On 4 May 1546, John was formally made Earl of Sutherland.
 In the following year, he commanded part of the rear guard at the Battle of Pinkie Cleugh.

 His wife Elizabeth died in 1547, and in 1548, John married, as his second wife, Lady Helen Stewart, who had previously been married to William Hay, 6th Earl of Erroll.
-She was the daughter of John Stewart, 3rd Earl of Lennox, and her sister, Lady Elizabeth Stewart, who had an illegitimate son with King James V of Scotland; this son was Adam Stewart, Prior of Perth Charterhouse.
+She was the daughter of John Stewart, 3rd Earl of Lennox.
+Her sister, Lady Elizabeth Stewart, had an illegitimate son with King James V of Scotland known as Adam Stewart, Prior of Perth Charterhouse.

 In December 1554, Alexander Sutherland, 8th of Duffus, while still a minor, was invested under dispensation from John Gordon, 11th Earl of Sutherland as overlord of the lands of Skelbo and Invershin.
-The lands of Skelbo, Invershin, Proncy, Torboll and all of the other lands that belonged to Sutherland of Duffus in Sutherland, were erected into a barony by the Earl of Sutherland on November 7, 1562, that was called the barony of Skelbo, to be held by Sutherland of Duffus and his heirs.
+The lands of Skelbo, Invershin, Proncy, Torboll and all of the other lands that belonged to Sutherland of Duffus in Sutherland, were erected into a barony by the Earl of Sutherland on 7 November 1562, that was called the barony of Skelbo, to be held by Sutherland of Duffus and his heirs.